Congratulations 2026-2027 Board of Governors!

 SECTION 2: APPOINTED POSITIONS: CHAIRS AND DUTIES

 Appointed positions are determined by the President with approval from the Executive Board.
-With the exception of the Parliamentarian, all appointed positions are voting members of the Board of Governors to work with the Executive Board as the Board of Governors.
+With the exception of the Parliamentarian, all appointed positions are voting members of the Board of Governors.
 Appointed positions consist of Member-At-Large, Parliamentarian, Marketing and Website Chair, Membership Chair, Socials Chair, Thrift Store Chair, Fundraising Chair, Scholarship Chair, Cinderella’s Boutique Chair, Little Clubs Chair, and Charitable Coordinator.

-Once the Chairpersons are appointed, they can choose their co-chair as deemed necessary.
-Both may attend all board meetings, however, only the chairperson will have voting privileges.
-The co-chair will have voting privileges in the absence of the chairperson.
-All appointed positions are required to attend or give 24-hour notice (if possible) advance notice of their absence for Board of Governors meetings, regular and special meetings, general membership meetings, and MSC special events and functions.
+Once the Chairpersons are appointed, they may choose a co-chair as deemed necessary.
+Both may attend all board meetings, however, only the appointed chairperson shall have voting privileges; however, the co-chair shall have voting privileges in the absence of the chairperson.
+All appointed positions are required to attend or give 24-hour notice (if possible) of their absence from Board of Governors meetings, general membership meetings, and MSC special events and functions.
 Appointees will perform other duties as deemed necessary by the President or Executive Board.
-Appointees must be members in good standing and only the Member-At-Large may be an associate member.
+Appointees must be members in good standing.
+The Member-At-Large is the only position that may be filled by an associate member.

 A. Member-At-Large